"In command of a great musical gift"

-A student of Andrew Ball and scholar at the Royal College of Music, London, he completed his studies there in July 2016 with a First and, for his interpretation of Beethoven, he received the Kendall Taylor Prize.
+A student of Andrew Ball and scholar at the Royal College of Music, London, he completed his studies there in July 2016 with a First Class Bachelor of Music and, for his interpretation of Beethoven, he received the Kendall Taylor Prize.

 Born in London in 1991, Frederic grew up in Switzerland.
 He began playing the piano at an early age, first studying privately, then at the Lausanne and Geneva conservatories.

 In 2007 Frederic was awarded a scholarship to study with John Byrne at Wells Cathedral School, England.
 In 2009 he performed Grieg’s Piano Concerto with the Wells Cathedral School Chamber Orchestra at the Old Royal Naval College Chapel in Greenwich, and then on tour of China and Hong Kong.

-In 2010 he won the Moray Piano Competition in Elgin, Scotland, and was a keyboard finalist in the BBC Young Musician competition, broadcast on BBC Four television.
+In 2010 he won the Moray Piano Competition in Elgin, Scotland, and was Keyboard Finalist in the BBC Young Musician competition, broadcast on BBC Four television.